Cohen, Trump Fight To Decide What's Protected By Attorney-Client Privilege

 But that doesn't mean that a federal judge might not be sympathetic to challenges to the way the FBI and Justice Department ordinarily do business in these cases.

-"I do think there's a chance, that because the president is involved, that the judge is going to take extraordinary measures to make sure that this process was properly implemented," Kim Wehle, a former assistant U.S. attorney, told NPR's Morning Edition on Monday.
+"I do think there's a chance, that because the president is involved, that the judge is going to take extraordinary measures to make sure that this process was properly implemented," Kimberly Wehle, a former assistant U.S. attorney, told NPR's Morning Edition on Monday.

 All the same, this legal back and forth over the potential review, she added, is "highly, highly unusual."

+Cohen's attorneys followed up with another request on Monday morning for federal Judge Kimba Wood to appoint an independent outside lawyer to review the evidence in the case — a "special master," as opposed to the government's "clean team."

 Cohen's hearing is set for 2 p.m.
 Monday in Manhattan.
-Federal Judge Kimba Wood has requested that his lawyers present Cohen's client list before then, as she decides whether the material seized by the FBI would infringe on attorney-client privilege of any other potential clients.
+Wood requested that his lawyers present Cohen's client list before then, as she decides whether the material seized by the FBI would infringe on attorney-client privilege of any other potential clients.

+Cohen's attorneys wrote on Monday morning that although they would be willing to identify his clients to the "special master," some of the clients have asked not to be identified now.

-The U.S. Attorney's Office says the judge should reject Cohen's request.
+The U.S. Attorney's Office says the judge should reject Cohen's requests about reviewing the evidence.

 "Cohen's novel proposal [for review] would set a dangerous precedent," wrote the U.S. prosecutors, in Friday's filing.